Shotgun: Novelty and other

 Bolo rounds are made of two or more slugs molded onto steel wire.
 When fired, the slugs separate, pulling the wire taut creating a flying blade, which could theoretically decapitate people and animals or amputate limbs.
 However, many active shotgun users consider this to be overstated, and view bolo shells as being less effective than conventional ammunition.
-Bolo shell rounds are banned in many locations (including the US states of Florida and Illinois) due to concerns about their potential lethality.
+Bolo shell rounds are banned in many locations (including the U.S. states of Florida and Illinois) due to concerns about their potential lethality.
 The round is named in reference to bolas, which use two or more weighted balls on a rope to trap cattle or game.

 Dragon's breath usually refers to a zirconium-based pyrotechnic shotgun round.
 When fired, a gout of flame erupts from the barrel of the gun (up to 20 ft).
-The visual effect it produces is impressive, similar to that of a short ranged flamethrower.
+The visual effect it produces is impressive, similar to that of a short-ranged flamethrower.
 However, it has few tactical uses, mainly distraction/disorientation.

 Flare rounds are sometimes carried by hunters for safety and rescue purposes.
-They are available in low and high altitude versions.
+They are available in low- and high-altitude versions.
 Some brands claim they can reach a height of up to 200 m.